 The student may be required to provide router bits for custom work or for use on abrasive materials.

 3D Print Job Request Form

-- 3D printers are for Architecture use only and must be for a valid Architecture project.
+- 3D printers are for College of Architecture and Construction Management and College of Computing and Software Engineering students only and must be for a valid class project.

-- All 3D print files must first be approved by STAFF, and then signed by your professor.
+- • All 3D print files will be reviewed by the technician, and if over the cost threshold, by your professor.